peter88213/yw2xtg/docs/template/index.md

-The yw2md Python script converts yWriter 7 projects to Markdown and creates new yWriter 7 projects from Markdown formatted text documents.
+The yw2xtg Python script runs through all chapters and scenes of a yWriter 7 project and fills XTG templates.
+The result is an XTG file ready for import into a Quark Xpress book project.

 ## Requirements